simplyanalytics/client-lib-python/README.md

 ### Find Locations

-Find all places with "new york" in name:
+Find all places (cities, towns, etc.) with "new york" in name:

 ```python
 print(client.find_locations("new york", geographic_unit="usa:place"))